-- Performs a full backup once a week (Sundays at 00:00) and a partial backup the remaining days (Monday-Saturday at 00:00), creating dumps of the following filesystems: - /dmf/home - /dmf/journals - All DMF-managed filesystems - Causes all of the file data in the DMF-managed filesystems to be migrated before the dumps take place (except for files that are explicitly marked as never to be migrated). - Removes the bit-file identifiers from the DMF databases for permanently deleted files. - Retains the dumps for four weeks (28 days).
+- Performs a full backup once a week (Sundays at 00:00) and a partial backup the remaining days (Monday-Saturday at 00:00), creating dumps of the following filesystems:

+- /dmf/home

+- /dmf/journals

+- All DMF-managed filesystems

+- Causes all of the file data in the DMF-managed filesystems to be migrated before the dumps take place (except for files that do not meet the site migration policy).

+- Removes the bit-file identifiers from the DMF databases for permanently deleted files. - Retains the dumps for four weeks (28 days).
 The backup each day requires at least one dump tape.
 The dumps for each day's backup will be put on a single tape if possible.
 Tapes are recycled after the retention period is completed.